High Increase in Late Payments for SMEs

+Amongst Small and Medium-sized Businesses across the UK, late payments have increased when compared to last year.
 This is a growing concern due to a new Business Confidence monitor report that has been produced by the Independent Chartered Accountants of England and Wales (ICAEW).

-Nearly a quarter of SME’s surveyed across the United Kingdom reported that late payments are becoming a bigger issue than they were a year ago.
+Nearly a quarter of SMEs surveyed across the United Kingdom reported that late payments are becoming a bigger issue than they were a year ago.

 Small Businesses in six out of the major nine industries surveyed report that the issue of late payment is growing compared with 2018.

-The continuing lack of assurance over Brexit has contributed to affecting some business industries.
+The continuing lack of reassurance over Brexit has contributed to affecting some business industries.
 The ICAEW was quick to point out though that the government’s announcement of increased spending combined with tax cuts cut a positive picture for the future.

 Following the latest report, the ICAEW has begged 10 Downing Street to recognise that the UK businesses are facing other problems, not just those posed by Brexit.